erdemyigit/ECON_CAE/README.md

 # ECON_CAE

 ## Overview
-This repository provides code for training and evaluating Quantized Conditional Autoencoders (CAE) as part of the Endcap Concentrator Trigger (ECON-T) project.
+This repository provides code for training and evaluating Quantized Conditional Autoencoders (CAE) as part of the Endcap Concentrator Trigger (ECON-T) project for CMS HGCAL.
 The code is organized into various scripts for data processing, model training and evaluation as well as representing the learned latent space of the encoder.

 ## Setup
 To set up the environment, create and activate the Conda environment using the provided YAML file: